astropy/astropy/docs/convolution/index.rst

 improvements compared to the scipy `scipy.ndimage` convolution routines,
 including:

-* Proper treatment of NaN values
+* Proper treatment of NaN values (ignoring them during convolution and replacing NaN pixels with interpolated values)

 * A single function for 1-D, 2-D, and 3-D convolution